-The DDMRB is a statutory body of the Queensland Government under the portfolio of the Minister for Agricultural Industry Development and Fisheries and Minister for Rural Communities.
-The DDMRB's operations are fully funded by local governments.
+The DDMRB is a statutory body of the Queensland Government under the portfolio of the Minister for Primary Industries.
+The DDMRB's operations are funded by the eight local governments that comprise the DDMRB operational area.

 The DDMRB area is a significant part of Australia encompassing a substantially sized, highly productive agricultural area that is ideal for rabbits, but has not yet suffered the impact of large numbers of rabbits.
 The value of horticultural and cereal crop production in the area exceeds one billion dollars per annum.
 Outside the DDMRB area, plants and animals experienced incredibly high grazing pressure from rabbits particularly up until myxomatosis arrived.